jonathonl/shrinkwrap/README.md

-# xzbuf
+# Shrink Wrap
-A streambuf for xz files.
+An STL streambuf wrapper for compression formats.

 ## ixzbuf with std::istream
 ```c++